-Earlier this year, we invited writers to respond to a call for proposals for our first issue.
+In 2018 we invited writers to respond to a call for proposals for our first issue.
 Issue 01: Science + Society focuses on examining scientific and technological phenomena that stand to shape society at large, now or in the near future.
-We sought to cover topics that would benefit from using the interactive or otherwise dynamic capabilities of the web.
+In 2019 we solicited interactive work on Climate Change.
+We seek to cover topics that would benefit from using the interactive or otherwise dynamic capabilities of the web.

 Publishing interactive content is challenging because it requires combining prose, code, and other media.
 Given this, we did not expect authors to submit fully developed pieces.
 Instead, we accepted idea submissions, and worked together with those accepted to develop the issue, by offering technical, design, and editorial assistance collectively.

 It is this collaborative process—the combination of expertise from individuals across fields and disciplines—that has allowed us to publish the unique range of writing that makes the Parametric Press what it is.
 Issue 01 was our proof-by-existence, as much an artifact to be consumed as a demonstration of what is possible.